Sweet, creamy cheesecake – in popcorn form!

 - Eat straightaway, or within 24 hours.

-Savoury: Smoked salmon dauphinoise, parsley-crusted salmon, cheese & herb scones, smoked mackerel and avocado pate, olive focaccia, tagliatelle with garden herb pesto.
+Savoury Shavuot recipes include: Smoked salmon dauphinoise, parsley-crusted salmon, cheese & herb scones, smoked mackerel and avocado pate, and tagliatelle with garden herb pesto.

-Sweet: Mini berry cheesecakes, blueberry & sweet cheese lokshen kugel, raspberry cheesecake mousse, inside-out cheesecake cookies, ice-cream puffs, fresh peach ice-cream, strawberry mascarpone tarts.
+Sweet recipes include: Mini berry cheesecakes, blueberry & sweet cheese lokshen kugel, raspberry cheesecake mousse, inside-out cheesecake cookies, ice-cream puffs, strawberry mascarpone tarts, and biscoff cheesecake dip.

 I’m linking this recipe up with the following food blog events: